talaugust/scientific-writing-strategies/README.md

 # Writing Strategies for Science Communication: Data and Computational Analysis

 ## Purpose
-This repo holds to code and data for publication:
+This repo holds code and data for the publication:

   Tal August, Lauren Kim, Katharina Reinecke, and Noah Smith ''Writing Strategies for Science Communication: Data and Computational Analysis'', Conference on Empirical Methods in Natural Language Processing (EMNLP) 2020.